Hermiona/Wrangle-OpenStreetMap-Data/Project_report.md

     return postcode.isdigit()
 ```

-After look of invalid postcodes we can see that some of them are probably just typos, but some are clearly a randomly typed digits:
+After look of invalid postcodes we can see that some of them are probably just typos(7220082, 730077), but some are clearly a randomly typed digits(1234, 12345):
 ```python
 postcode | count
 1234     | 1